microsoft/nni/docs/Customize_Assessor.md

 ## Customize Assessor

+NNI also support building a assessor by yourself to adjust your tuning demand.

-If you want to implement a customized Assessor, you only need to:
+If you want to implement a customized Assessor, there are three things for you to do:

+1) Inherit a assessor of a base Assessor class
+2) Implement assess_trial function
+3) Write a script to run Assessor

 **1. Inherit an assessor of a base Assessor class**